KhronosGroup/glTF/specification/1.1/README.md

 ]
 ```

-_TODO: add note on how this is different than `webglExtensionsUsed` property._
+_TODO: add note on how this is different than `glExtensionsUsed` property._

 For more information on glTF extensions, consult the [extensions registry specification](../extensions/README.md).